 Prior to operating the refrigerator, forced air furnace or hot water furnace, you should purge air from the propane supply lines.
-The easiest way to quickly purge any air from the propane lines is to first raise the camper roof.
-Then go ahead and light the stove and operate it for about one (1) minute.
-This should remove most all of the air in the propane lines and will allow faster and easier lighting of the refrigerator, furnace, and the hot water furnace (if installed).
+After raising the roof, light the stove and operate for about one (1) minute.
+This removes the air in the lines and allows faster and easier lighting of the refrigerator, furnace, and the hot water furnace (if installed).